 SEE: Smart office technology: What’s working, what’s failing, and what users want out of it (TechRepublic Premium)

-Alexa Skills can be built to control meeting rooms, adjust smart thermostats, turn on lights--essentially anything that can be connected to Alexa can have a custom skill built for it.
+Alexa Skills can be built to control meeting rooms, adjust smart thermostats, turn on lights–essentially any smart device that can be connected to Alexa can have a custom skill built for it.

 - Voice in the enterprise: 3 current use cases (TechRepublic)